Rantau: Society

 The community contains five primary schools and two secondary schools.
 Rantau supports a multiracial population of around 8,000 people.
 Former Menteri Besar, Mohamad Hasan is Rantau's representative in the State Assembly since 2004.

-Rantau’s roots go back to the traditional Minangkabau culture, unique to Negeri Sembilan.
-The town has long been known as an agricultural hub, with paddy fields, palm oil estates, and village settlements defining its rural charm.

 Rantau has many notable successful people.
-Among them is the former Chief Minister of Negeri Sembilan Mohamad Hasan; Dato VS Mogan former EXCO member of the Negeri Sembilan State Government; Puan Malar Rajaram a Bahasa Melayu Radio Host and Producer in Canada for 15 years who had returned to homeland and contested in the 2019 Rantau By-election; Mr Maha Sinnathamby, Rantau born Australian developer of Greater Springfield Development in Queensland, the largest master-planned community in Australia.
-There are few Government Diplomats, high-level civil servants and businessmen who have their origin from Rantau.
+Among them are the former Chief Minister of Negeri Sembilan, Dato' Seri Utama Mohamad Hasan and Maha Sinnathamby, the Rantau-born Australian developer of Greater Springfield Development in Queensland, the largest master-planned community in Australia.

 Transport

 The town is basically located at a 4 road junction.
 Heading northbound is the Jalan Rantau-Mambau which connects Rantau to Mambau northward and Linggi southward.
 Heading northeast is the which connects the town to Sungai Gadut and Senawang.
-Heading east is the which goes towards Pedas and Rembau.
+Heading east is the N102 which goes towards Pedas and Rembau.
 Finally heading west is the Jalan Rantau-Siliau which connects the Rantau to Siliau and Lukut at the Federal Route 53.

 Although the town isn't served directly by the North-South Expressway, the closest exit is the EXIT 223 Pedas.

 While Rantau isn't served by the KTM Komuter, it is a few kilometers away from Sungai Gadut station.